 Dana's portfolio managers and certain members of Dana's Investment Committee periodically review client securities positions.
 Dana requires that each client ensures that Dana is provided with a monthly report of portfolio holdings, activity, and other pertinent information, through its trustees, custodian or other agent.
-The entire portfolio for each client is reviewed at least monthly.
+Client accounts are generally reviewed on a monthly basis by one or more investment management professionals, with all client accounts being reviewed at least quarterly.
+Servicing needs can vary greatly by account, therefore, Dana does not impose an arbitrary limit to the number of client accounts assigned to any particular account manager.
+Account reviews include, but are not limited to, analyzing individual holdings, aggregate factors such as holding weights, performance comparisons to any relevant benchmarks, and adherence to client-imposed account restrictions.

-The Investment Committee meets on a regular basis to discuss general investment policies and procedures, macroeconomics and monetary policy.
-Client accounts are managed on a team basis, therefore, there are no specific limits to the number of client accounts assigned to an individual portfolio manager.
+The Investment Committee meets on a regular basis to discuss general investment policies and procedures, macroeconomics, and investment strategy.